laurasiiia/GuessMyNumber/readme.md

 The HTML and CSS were not made by me.
 They were provided by the course teacher, as this course is only focused on the Javascript language.
 I hope someday to code the entire game by myself :)

 I was incredible proud of myself when finishing it for being able to code myself before the teacher finished explaining everything.
 Also had so much fun!
 That's the most important part.

+Oh, don't mind this line.
+Is just me discovering how to update the readme in git.